-The Malaysian Institute of Certified Public Accountants (MICPA) has been developing the accounting profession in Malaysia by providing accounting graduates with an avenue to become a Certified Public Accountant, or better known as CPA since 1958.
-MICPA has been a cornerstone in the setting of accounting standards since then and has played a technical advisory role for Malaysian regulatory bodies responsible for carving out the business and financial landscape of this nation since its formation.
-MICPA has more than 3,100 members and over 500 registered students.
-Members of the Institute are entitled to the description “certified public accountant” and to the designation CPA.
+The Malaysian Institute of Certified Public Accountants (MICPA) has been developing the accounting profession in Malaysia for over five decades by providing accounting graduates with an avenue to become a Certified Public Accountant (CPA).
+Since its establishment in 1958, MICPA has played a key role in the setting of accounting standards and technical advisory for the Malaysian regulatory bodies responsible for carving out the business and financial landscape of this nation.

-MICPA is a founding member of the International Federation of Accountants (IFAC) and has contributed significantly to sustaining the accountancy profession nationally, as well as globally.
-MICPA has demonstrated its dedication to protecting public interest by promoting convergence to international standards through participation in the IFAC Compliance Program.
+The Institute is a founding member of the International Federation of Accountants (IFAC) and has contributed significantly to sustaining the accounting profession nationally, as well as globally.
+MICPA has demonstrated its dedication in protecting public interest by promoting convergence to international standards through participation in the IFAC Compliance Program.

-The depth of technical accounting knowledge and understanding of the Malaysian business environment has helped MICPA shape its core professional accountancy programme – the MICPA-ICAA programme, to suit business professionals practicing in Malaysia whilst increasing their accessibility to the accounting profession on international shores.
-The partnership between MICPA and ICAA has widened the horizons of programme graduates in terms of international opportunities and access to resources such as the Global Accounting Alliance (GAA) which provides support from a network of professional accounting bodies in 11 different countries.
+The depth of technical accounting knowledge and understanding of the Malaysian business environment has helped MICPA shape its core professional accountancy programme – the MICPA-CAANZ Programme, to suit business professionals practicing in Malaysia whilst increasing their accessibility to the accounting profession on international shores.
+The partnership between MICPA and CAANZ has widened the horizons of programme graduates in terms of international opportunities and access to resources such as the Global Accounting Alliance (GAA) which provides support from a network of professional accounting bodies in 11 different countries.

 Calvin Tee G-Mun, MICPA candidate